WhatYouThing/NoFrills/README.md

     - **Ice Indicator**: Displays a timer on screen when the boss is about to use Twinclaws, so that you know when to use Holy Ice.
     - **Steak Indicator**: Displays text on screen when you're able to finish off the boss with your steak.
+    - **Ichor Highlight**: Highlights the Blood Ichors spawned by your boss.
     - **Silence Mania**: Allows you to get rid of the extremely loud Mania sound effects, and optionally to replace them.
     - **Silence Springs**: Allows you to get rid of the buggy Killer Springs sound effects, and optionally to replace